We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-Each seat on board the A220 is equipped with a personal in-flight entertainment screen.
-Since I was seated in the first row, the inflight-entertainment screens are mounted to the bulkhead.
+Each seat on the A220 has an in-flight entertainment screen.
+Since I was in the first row, the screens were mounted to the bulkhead.

 - source